 In the ocean, light and temperature diminish rapidly with increasing depth, especially in the region of the thermocline.
 Many pelagic fish make vertical migrations through the water column.
 They tend to inhabit surface waters at night and deeper waters during the day, but several species make extensive vertical migrations between surface and deeper waters throughout the day.
 Certain species, such as swordfish and bigeye tuna, are more vulnerable to fishing when they are concentrated near the surface at night.
 Bigeye tuna may visit the surface during the night, but generally, longline catches of this fish are highest when hooks are set in deeper, cooler waters just above the thermocline (275-550 meters or 150-300 fathoms).
 Surface concentrations of juvenile albacore are largely concentrated where the warm mixed layer of the ocean is shallow (above 90 m or 50 fm), but adults are caught mostly in deeper water (90-275 m or 50-150 fm).
 Swordfish are usually caught near the ocean surface, but are known to venture into deeper waters.
-Swordfish demonstrate an affinity for thermal oceanic frontal systems which may act to aggregate their prey (Seki et al., 2002) and enhance migration by providing an energetic gain by moving the fish along with favorable currents (Olson et al., 1994).
+Swordfish demonstrate an affinity for thermal oceanic frontal systems which may act to aggregate their prey (Seki et al., 2002) and enhance migration by providing an energetic gain by moving the fish along with favorable currents (Olsen et al., 1994).

 Pacific-wide stock assessments are conducted annually for the major commercial tuna species (bigeye, yellowfin, skipjack and albacore).
 Bigeye is experiencing high levels of fishing mortality (e.g. longline, purse seine fisheries) from overfishing, however the population has yet to be determined as overfished.
 The future stock depends on the future fishing mortality and future recruitment (SCTB 2004).
-Yellowfin stocks are also experiencing overfishing.
-The yellowfin stock assessment estimates that the tropical stocks (Indonesia) are being fully exploited, whereas the temperate region (Hawaii) stocks are likely being lightly exploited (SCTB 2004).
+Yellowfin stocks are also believed to be experiencing overfishing The yellowfin stock assessment estimates that the tropical stocks (Indonesia) are being fully exploited, whereas the temperate region (Hawaii) stocks are likely being lightly exploited (SCTB 2004).

-The Council was notified by letter on December, 15, 2004, that the Secretary of Commerce had determined that overfishing of bigeye tuna was occurring Pacific-wide.
+The Council was notified by letter on December, 15, 2004, that the Secretary of Commerce had determined on June 14, 2005 that overfishing of bigeye tuna was occurring Pacific-wide.
 As indicated in the MSA, the Council was requested by the Secretary to take remedial action (i.e. recommend to NMFS an amendment to its Pelagics Fishery Management Plan) within one year of the identification by the Secretary.
-More recently in August 2005, the Science Committee of the Western and Central Pacific Fishery Commission reviewed a stock assessment that indicated that yellowfin tuna in the Western and Central Pacific also appears to being subjected to overfishing.
-A letter notifying the Council of this determination was received on March 16, 2006.
-Yellowfin tuna are now included in the Council's Draft Amendment 14 to the Pelagics FMP which recommends certain actions to address overfishing of both bigeye and yellowfin tunas.
-In particular it recommends a range of non-regulatory measures for the domestic and international management of these stocks, in addition to those measures being promulgated by regional fishery management organizations for longline and purse seine vessels.
-Regarding Hawaii-based non-longline pelagic fishing vessels, it recommends that all commercial vessel operators be required to obtain federal permits and submit federal logbooks of their catch and effort.
-It also recommends that targeted surveys be conducted of recreational fishermen to collect data on their catch and effort.
-Amendment 14 is now being processed by NMFS.
+More recently in August 2005, the Science Committee of the Western & Central Pacific Fishery Commission reviewed a stock assessment that indicated that yellowfin tuna in the Western and Central Pacific also appears to being subjected to overfishing.
+Yellowfin have been included in this draft amendment in anticipation that an official communication to this effect will be received from the Secretary in the near future, and that the Council will be required to take action to address this situation.
+The Council has taken final action to recommend to NMFS a range of non-regulatory measures for the domestic and international management of these stocks, in addition to those measures being promulgated by regional fishery management organizations for longline and purse seine vessels.
+Regarding Hawaii-based non-longline pelagic fishing vessels, the Council has recommented that all commercial vessel operators be required to obtain federal permits and submit federal logbooks of their catch and effort.
+The Council also recommended that targeted surveys be conducted of recreational fishermen to collect data on their catch and effort.